 Again, no blind spot.
 If there is a blind spot for even a fraction of a second, your side mirror adjustment needs fine-tuning.”

-With all the advice given for adjusting the mirrors to pick up a motor vehicle in the blind spot, a quick head check is an additional assurance you may change lanes safely.
+With all the advice given for adjusting the mirrors to check for a motor vehicle in the blind spot, a quick head check provides additional assurance that you can change lanes safely.

-When driving on the roadway near a tractor-trailer, be aware of the areas around the big rig that are blind spots and try to avoid them for any length of time.
+When driving on the roadway near a tractor-trailer, be aware of the areas around the big rig that are blind spots and try to avoid them for as long as possible.

 Houston truck accident lawyers have been helping injured victims since 1985.